OpenEngineer/go-repl/README.md

    * Ctrl-Right/Left: move cursor one word at a time
    * Up/Down: cycle through history
    * Backspace/Delete: works as expected
-   * Shift-Enter: enter newline into buffer without invoking `Eval`
+   * Shift-Enter: insert newline into buffer without invoking `Eval`
    * Ctrl-A or Home: move to start of buffer
    * Ctrl-E or End: move to end of buffer
    * Ctrl-W: delete preceding word